twelve-of-code-official/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

 We, as the contributors of [Twelve of Code](https://github.com/twelve-of-code-official), aim to make our community a safe, respectful, and welcoming community to be in.
-We aim to provide a place where anyone can feel safe, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+We aim to provide a place where anyone can feel safe, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, religion, and any other factor that can be used to discriminate against certain people.

-## Examples of Safe and Unsafe Behavior

 To help us reach our goals in providing a positive community for all, we ask that you follow these guidelines, using common sense, and to not abuse the absense of a situation listed.

 ### Examples of Safe Behavior

 - Interacting positively within the community
-- Giving helpful, respectful, and constructive feedback, regardless of if what someone did is good or not
+- Giving helpful, respectful, and constructive feedback
+- Telling someone if they did wrong, in a kind and respectful manner
 - Providing helpful, useful, and truthful information under any circumstances
 - Being respectful of other people's points of view or opinions
-- Willingly providing credit when asked
+- Always providing credit for work that is not yours

 ### Examples of Unsafe Behavior